-As and from 1 November 2020 HBFI's procurement support is provided by the NTMA and HBFI adheres to the NTMA Procurement Policy (published on its website) and associated procedures, which are consistent with the current Office of Government Procurement guidelines.
-Prior to that date HBFI operated under its own procurement policy and procedures to ensure compliance with relevant procurement rules and guidelines.
+HBFI's procurement support is provided by the NTMA and HBFI adheres to the NTMA Procurement Policy (published on its website) and associated procedures, which are consistent with the current Office of Government Procurement guidelines.

 In certain circumstances, it is deemed appropriate to obtain duly authorised exceptions from the Policy and Procedure (i.e. not run a competitive tender process) in respect of services, supplies or works valued below the EU thresholds.
 Such exceptions are approved by the Executive Management team and do not amount to non-compliant procurement.
-During 2020, HBFI engaged an insurance broker through a legacy arrangement to procure certain professional and commercial insurance policies with a total cost of €0.105m (including amounts paid to the broker and three insurance companies).
+During 2021, HBFI engaged an insurance broker through a legacy arrangement to procure certain professional and commercial insurance policies with a total cost of €0.13m (including amounts paid to the broker and three insurance companies).
+A competitive process was undertaken in late 2021 in relation to the engagement of an insurance broker for 2022.